 Credit Cards can help

-Believe it or not, having credit cards can actually increase your credit score.
+Believe it or not, having credit cards can increase your credit score.
 As long as you’re going over your credit limit or it isn’t costing you any money, keep your credit cards open.
 Having a reasonable amount of credit cards is one factor that most lenders want in an applicant.
 Lenders will consider that their debtors aren’t limited to a few options when it comes to paying back loans.

 A lot of people become scared when they have unused credit cards because they think it can be used against them.
 Contrary to that belief, closing an unused credit card increases your credit card utilization ratio, which negatively affects your scores.